-- Not required to be audited according to the laws of country of incorporation. - The statutory financial statements for the year ended 31 December 2019 were audited by RSM Hong Kong. - The statutory financial statements for the year ended 31 December 2019 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 深圳和诚会计师事务所 (He Cheng Certified Public Accountants) for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2019 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 广东大川会计师事务所 (Da Chuan Certified Public Accountants) for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2019 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 梧州市信拓会计师事务所 for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2019 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 大信会计师事务所 for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2019 prepared in accordance with generally accepted accounting principles in the Indonesia, were audited by RSM Indonesia for tax filing and annual registration purposes. - [#] Wholly foreign owned enterprise established in PRC.
+- Not required to be audited according to the laws of country of incorporation. - The statutory financial statements for the year ended 31 December 2020 were audited by RSM Hong Kong. - The statutory financial statements for the year ended 31 December 2020 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 鹏盛会计师事务所 for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2020 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 广东大川会计师事务所 (Da Chuan Certified Public Accountants) for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2020 prepared in accordance with generally accepted accounting principles in the PRC, were audited by 东莞德睿会计师事务所 for tax filing and annual registration purposes. - The statutory financial statements for the year ended 31 December 2020 prepared in accordance with generally accepted accounting principles in the Indonesia, were audited by RSM Indonesia for tax filing and annual registration purposes. - # Wholly foreign owned enterprise established in PRC.